larahfelipe/saturn/README.md

 ## Final considerations

-That's pretty much it!
-Thank you for using Saturn and have fun!
+That's all there is to it!
+Thank you for choosing Saturn, and enjoy using it!

-Also, in case you want to contribute to this project, pull requests are more than welcome.
-Feel free to open one.
+Additionally, if you wish to contribute to this project, we welcome pull requests with open arms.
+Please don't hesitate to open one if you'd like to get involved.

 > **This project is licensed under a [GNU General Public License v3.0 License](https://github.com/larahfelipe/saturn/blob/master/LICENSE)**